 Filing Chapter 13 bankruptcy in North Carolina may be one of the best ways for you to get rid of debts while protecting your property.
 However, there are many things to consider before filing for bankruptcy relief.
 Ascend wants to help if you are struggling with debts and you are unsure whether Chapter 13 is right for you

 The goal of this article is to provide you everything you need to know before filing a Chapter 13 bankruptcy in North Carolina.
-The following will be covered:
+Here is a list of what we are going to talk about:

 - Chapter 7 vs. Chapter 13 Bankruptcy in North Carolina